GaoYang-Thu/conv-pure-numpy/README.md

 # conv-pure-numpy

-This repo builds a multi-layer convolutional neural network without any deep learning tools, including TF, Keras, etc.
+This repo builds a multi-layer convolutional neural network with numpy, and without any deep learning tools, including TF, Keras, etc.

 ## Comments
 * Convolutional layers are established and tested using an example cat image. **No errors**.